fshrr/facade-model/README.md

 # Make image name subdirectories for PNG images in any folder

-In terminal, enter: python make_folder_image.py -i <folder path that contains images>
+In terminal, enter: python make_folder_image.py -i "folder path that contains images"

 # TODO: